MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/webview.md

 ## Performance

 Recent advances have seen each of the popular web browsers adopt technologies like hardware accelerated rendering and JavaScript compilation.
-Unfortunately, due to security restrictions, most of those advancements were not available in the the iOS-equaivalent of `WebView`, `UIWebView`.
+Unfortunately, due to security restrictions, most of those advancements were not available in the iOS-equaivalent of `WebView`, `UIWebView`.
 Xamarin.Forms `WebView` uses `UIWebView`.
 If that's a problem, you'll need to write a custom renderer that uses `WKWebView`, which supports faster browsing.
 Note that `WKWebView` is only supported on iOS 8 and newer.

 WebView on Android by default is about as fast as the built-in browser.